Jan. 6 panel to hold surprise hearing, present new evidence

 Rep. Bennie Thompson of Mississippi, the panel’s Democratic chairman, told reporters last week that the committee was in possession of the footage and needed more time to go through the hours of video.

 The panel has held five hearings so far, mostly laying out Trump’s pressure campaign on various institutions of power in the weeks leading up to the Jan.
-6 joint session of Congress, when hundreds of Trump’s supporters violently pushed past police, broke into the building and interrupted the certification of President Joe Biden’s victory.
+6 joint session of Congress, when hundreds of the Republican’s supporters violently pushed past police, broke into the building and interrupted the certification of Democrat Joe Biden’s presidential election victory.

 The committee has used the hearings to detail the pressure from Trump and his allies on Pence, on the states that were certifying Biden’s win, and on the Justice Department.
 The panel has used live interviews, video testimony of its private witness interviews and footage of the attack to detail what it has learned.